capsule-corp-ternoa/ternoa-node/README.md

 - [Useful tools](#useful-tools)

 # Build
 All the examples in this document assume that you use a Ubuntu like system.
-If that's not the case, you need to modify the code so that it works for your system.
+If that's not the case, you need to change the commands so that it works for your system.

 ## Build Locally
 ```bash